swiftlang/swift-llbuild/docs/buildsystem.rst

        The exact format of the output file is specified via the separate `deps-style` key.

+       This option also supports being passed multiple output file paths, for clients where it is more convenient to produce several distinct dependencies output files.

    * - deps-style

      - Specifies the kind of dependency format used for the file at `deps`, if